TiE23/stash-copy/README.md

 ~/git/backend/repo.03
 ```

-In Sublime then open the entire ~/git directory
+In Sublime open the entire ~/git directory.

 #### Notes
 - It will warn you if you attempt to copy a git commit with a commit that isn't tracked remotely (not pushed).